Gifto Price Tops $0.0295 on Top Exchanges (GTO)

-Gifto (GTO) traded 13.1% higher against the US dollar during the 1 day period ending at 10:00 AM ET on March 12th.
-During the last seven days, Gifto has traded up 16.1% against the US dollar.
-One Gifto token can currently be bought for about $0.0295 or 0.00000041 BTC on popular exchanges.
-Gifto has a total market cap of $29.46 million and approximately $21.26 million worth of Gifto was traded on exchanges in the last day.
+Gifto (GTO) traded 13.1% higher against the US dollar during the one day period ending at 10:00 AM Eastern on March 12th.
+Gifto has a total market capitalization of $29.46 million and approximately $21.26 million worth of Gifto was traded on exchanges in the last 24 hours.
+One Gifto token can now be purchased for $0.0295 or 0.00000041 BTC on popular cryptocurrency exchanges.
+During the last week, Gifto has traded up 16.1% against the US dollar.

 - KILT Protocol (KILT) traded 6.8% lower against the dollar and now trades at $0.45 or 0.00000623 BTC.